Atlas-OS/docs/docs/Getting started/Post-Installation/Software/index.md

 ## :material-clipboard-list-outline: What is Chocolatey?

-AtlasOS makes it easy to install software.
+Atlas makes it easy to install software.
 Chocolatey is a Windows package manager.
-It is like apt-get or Homebrew on Linux or macOS.
+It is like apt-get and Homebrew on Linux and macOS respectively.
 It enables you to install software on your computer from the command line.
 Chocolatey is a project run by the community.
-Microsoft and AtlasOS do not officially support it, but we use it to make it easy for users to install the software they want.
+Microsoft and Atlas do not officially support it, but we use it to make it easy for users to install the software they want.

 ## :material-shape-plus-outline: Installing software with Chocolatey